 What to Expect Traveling on BART Across San Francisco

-Now that San Francisco and the rest of the Bay Area are well on their way to reopening, Bay Area Rapid Transit (BART) is welcoming visitors back and ensuring that the safety and health of riders is the top priority.
+Now that San Francisco and the rest of the Bay Area are reopened, Bay Area Rapid Transit (BART) is welcoming visitors back and ensuring that the safety and health of riders is the top priority.
 To reassure everyone that service is as safe as possible, BART has implemented a rigorous safety plan.
 Here is what you can expect when you use BART to travel across San Francisco and the region.

 BART is using hospital-grade disinfectants in stations and onboard trains.
 Train poles are wiped down with disinfectant at the end of the line during service hours.
 Crews use electrostatic foggers on train cars that spray disinfecting mist that coats and clings to surfaces every 24 hours.
 Station touch-points are wiped down multiple times each day.